 The invasion of Ukraine by Russia in late February 2022 has had a huge worldwide impact on air travel.
 With the EU sanctions (backed by non-EU countries) in place against Russia, air travel between Russia and Europe is no longer possible.
 Turkey, however, has not implemented travel bans and it is possible to fly from Turkey to Russia.
 This situation has suddenly spiked demand for international transit travel between Turkey and Russia, which is good news for Turkish airlines, but how long this will last is anybody's guess.

 The DGCA's efforts to streamline regulatory instruments particularly in view of the increasing volume of general aviation operations (aerial work, balloon operations, commercial seaport and seaplane operations) have been remarkably intense especially within the past year, which has been a welcome relief for general aviation operators.
 Still, capacity-wise there is a long way to go as general aviation operators are increasingly being squeezed out of major airports because of the sheer volume of air carrier traffic.

-An important development all sector participants are anxious to see would be the passing of an employment law addressing the unique characteristics of the professions that fly for a living.
+An important development all sector participants are anxious to see is the passing of an employment law addressing the unique characteristics of the professions that fly for a living.
 There is a draft bill before the Parliament, but it is not known at this time when it may pass the committees and reach the general assembly.
-This would certainly be a welcome development both for aviation professionals and their employers.
+This would certainly be a welcome development both for aviation professionals and for their employers.

 1 M Ali Kartal is the founding partner at Kartal Law Firm.